Jogith123/SEVA-PORTAL-FINAL/README.md

 ## Environment Variables

-See `.env.example` for required environment variables.
+See `.env.example` for required environment variables...